Strike-ending deal will shape Chicago schools for years

 COMPROMISE AREAS

-The union did not secure lower caps on class size that were among in its initial demands but did get funding toward a committee that investigates violations of existing limits.
+The union did not secure lower caps on class size that were among its initial demands but did get funding toward a committee that investigates violations of existing limits.

 The contract says the district will have to provide relief for oversized classes starting next year and commits $35 million toward those efforts, including adding teaching assistants or instructors.
 The district’s poorest schools will be first in line for that funding.

-Note: This story has been corrected to show an agreement on makeup days was announced Thursday, not Friday.